-This Buy Here Pay Here Manual will help you add "buy here pay here" to your profit model without screwing it up.
-This Manual is 117 pages & the only one of its kind in the country.
+The downloadable PDF Buy Here Pay Here Manual will help you add “buy here pay here” to your profit model without screwing it up.
+This information packed manual is 117 pages & the only one of its kind in the country.

 Heck, I even taught my mechanic how to do it!!